getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 The `before-send` callback is passed the event and a second argument `hint` which holds one or more hints.
 Typically this hint holds the original exception so that additional data can be extracted or grouping is affected. `before-send` will be called right before the event is sent to the server, so it’s the last place where you can edit its data.

-In this example the fingerprint is forced to a common value if an exception of a certain type has been caught:
+In this example, the fingerprint is forced to a common value if an exception of a certain type has been caught:

 ```javascript
 import * as Sentry from '@sentry/browser';